HOW TO SET UP GOOGLE ANALYTICS GOALS

 3.12 GOAL CONFIGURATION COMPLETED!

-You have successfully configure a goal in Google Analytics.
+You have successfully configured a goal in Google Analytics.
 Congratulations!

 TOP GOOGLE ANALYTICS USER CONTENT